yayuwu/yayuwu/README.md

 ###
 ### About me
-<p align="center">I am a dedicated and persevering person, focused on improvement and continuous learning.
+<p align="left">I am a dedicated and persevering person, focused on improvement and continuous learning.
 I seek active contribution in a team to achieve common goals and generate a positive impact on society.</p>

 ###